 Event planners are a special breed of hard-working, hyper-organised adrenaline junkies.
 Consistently named as one of the world’s most stressful jobs, the role of event organiser is uniquely challenging — yet equally rewarding for some.

 Think you were born to be an event planner?
 Check out these must-have event planning skills to see if you’ve got what it takes.

 A well-executed event is never an accident — it’s the compilation of many, many small details that come together to create a polished, flawless experience.

 Event pros are known for their attention to detail, which often manifests itself in comprehensive checklists, to-do lists, and itineraries.
 To crush it in this role, you have to be on top of the little things, giving each one the attention it deserves, from serviette rings to A/V hookups.

-Event planning skill #2: Communication
+Event management skill #2: Communication